Hello everyone!

 - Resource group: Create a new one (e.g.,

-rg-webserver) or use an existing one. - Virtual machine name: A meaningful name (e.g.,
+rg-webserver) or use an existing one. - Virtual machine name: A name that makes sense (e.g.,

 vm-debian-web). - Region: Choose the region closest to you or your users.